-When it comes to show stopping desserts, few things look more festive than a Christmas Pavlova Wreath.
+When it comes to show stopping desserts, few things look more festive than a Christmas Wreath Pavlova.
 I have made this for so many Christmas parties and it’s always a hit!
 Gorgeous crispy, sweet pavlova with a soft, mallowy centre.
 That is before you even think about the vanilla whipped cream and plump, fruity berries scattered on top…

-Also, don’t feel like you have to follow my topping suggestions.
+Also, don’t feel like you have to follow my topping suggestions (for more ideas, try this Chocolate and Pear Christmas Pavlova.
 Have fun getting creative!
 Drizzle with melted chocolate, grate over curls or sprinkle with nuts.
 Sometimes I even swirl fruit coulis through the whipped cream for a pretty marble effect…

-Why you will love this Christmas Pavlova recipe:
+Why you will love this Christmas Wreath Pavlova recipe:

 - It is a stunning dessert perfect for a festive celebration or dinner party.